haxsaw/actuator/Tutorial.md

 The with_dependencies() function can take any number of dependency expressions and be invoked any number of times.
 It will collect all dependency expressions from all the arguments and each invocation and assemble a dependency graph that instructs it how to perform the config model's tasks.
 All tasks that don't appear an any dependency expression are performed immedicately.

-The above example illustrates how to arrange task in series, but what about tasks that can be performed in parallel?
+The above example illustrates how to arrange tasks in series, but what about tasks that can be performed in parallel?
 To indicate the eligibility of tasks to be performed in parallel, use the '&' operator in task dependency expressions.
 Using the same five tasks from above, the following would instruct Actuator to perform the identified tasks in parallel:

 ```python
 #Perform t1 first, then t2 and t3 together, and then t4 and t5 serially